Teachers are encouraged to take the educative process outside the classroom whenever it is appropriate to the learning needs of the students.

 Excursions are therefore compulsory attendance for all students.
 The cost will therefore be added to every student's school fee account to meet fixed costs and is non-refundable.

-In Years 4, 5 and 6 camps are offered as an opportunity to support student development and further learning in a non-school setting.
+In Years 4 (day camp), 5 and 6 camps are offered as an opportunity to support student development and further learning in a non-school setting.
 They provide students with an educational experience in co-operative living and allow the opportunity to use natural surroundings to help them grow emotionally, socially, physically and spiritually.
+All camps are planned and implemented according to the guidelines and regulations of Brisbane Catholic Education.